idleberg/vscode-innosetup/README.md

+> [!CAUTION]
-> **Warning** This package is no longer under development and will soon be deprecated.
+> This package is no longer under development and will soon be deprecated.
 Have a look at [chouzz/vscode-innosetup](https://github.com/chouzz/vscode-innosetup) for an actively maintained fork.

 # Inno Setup for Visual Studio Code